 - Electronic Request for Reasons for assessments: SARS has an electronic Request for Reasons process via eFiling and the SARS branches for Personal Income Tax (PIT), Company Income Tax (CIT), Value-Added Tax (VAT) and Pay-As-You-Earn (PAYE).

 - Manual Request for Reasons for assessments or decisions taken: A manual process for Request for Reasons or decisions taken exists for all other taxes or decisions taken.
 The taxpayer must submit a letter detailing the request and adhere to the requirements mentioned above.
 The request must be submitted via post, submitted at a SARS branch or email it to SARS.

 A Request for Reasons can be submitted for:

-- Assessment items – when a verification or audit made by SARS has resulted in a notice of assessment (example ITA34/VAT217/EMP217);
+- Assessment items – when an original assessment, verification or audit completed by SARS has resulted in a notice of assessment (e.g., ITA34/VAT217/EMP217);

 - Account items – where a Request for Remission (RFR) for account related items has been finalised with an outcome of either disallowed or partially allowed.

 - Decisions – where a decision was taken by SARS.